 The Library holds very many early manuscripts, including several which predate the year 1000.
-The best-known of these is the celebrated Gospels of St Augustine (MS 286), a sixth-century book made in Italy and brought to Canterbury in 597 by Augustine himself when, at Pope Gregory the Great's behest, he arrived in the British Isles to convert the Anglo-Saxons.
+The best-known of these is the celebrated Gospels of Augustine (MS 286), a sixth-century book made in Italy and brought to Canterbury at Pope Gregory the Great's behest to aid Augustine in his mission to convert the Anglo-Saxons.
 It is one of the oldest illustrated Latin Gospel books, and is still used for the enthronement of each new Archbishop of Canterbury.

 The Library is also of major importance for the number of manuscripts in Old English.
 It houses around 40 Old English manuscripts, including the Bath Old English Gospels (MS 140), the oldest version of the Anglo-Saxon Chronicle, the principal source for early English history (MS 173), and the Corpus Glossary, an alphabetical word-list in Latin with Old English equivalents (MS 144).
 Taken together, the Parker Library's Old English manuscripts represent about a quarter of all surviving manuscripts in this language.